 Match rabbits – This is printable tripas de gato game from Alcance Visual, a group of eye care professionals in Mexico.
 The second image on the page changes to show several children’s games.
 The links are to the right of the image.
 Click on tripas de gato to download the game.

 Match word endings – This a scribd presentation on syllables.
 It is a workbook with lots of activities, and on pages 12, 13 and 14 you will find tripas de gato games where kids draw lines between words with similar endings.
+(This workbook was free when I wrote the post, but you need a subscription to download it now.)

 This a photo of a tripas de gato game on a placemat at a restaurant in Zacatecas, Mexico.